-It is permitted to modify any user setting to change the behavior of the peripheral only mode.
+It is permitted to modify any user setting to change the behaviour of the peripheral only mode.
 Nevertheless, we recommend to update only the following parameters to run the device in factory state with minimal adaptions:

-- UART\ConfigIndex (change the UART baud rate, default value "115200") - RF\StaticPasskey (change the default static passkey, default value "123123") - RF\AdvertisingFlags and RF\DeviceName (determine the content of the advertising packet)
+- UART\BaudrateIndex (change the UART baud rate, default value "115200") - UART\Flags (enable or disable the flow control) - RF\StaticPasskey (change the default static passkey, default value "123123") - RF\AdvertisingFlags and RF\DeviceName (determine the content of the advertising packet)

-10.4.
+10.3.
 More information

-10.4.1.
+10.3.1.
 Radio

-In factory state the following holds.
+In factory state the following holds:

-- In peripheral only mode a new 8-digit device name is automatically generated by the FS\BTMAC.
+- In peripheral only mode a new 8-digit device name is automatically generated by the FS\ BTMAC.
 In case of the FS\BTMAC equals 0x0018DA123456 the device name is "A-123456".
 This is a workaround for iOS, which does not allow access to the BTMAC for received Bluetooth® frames. - The content of the advertising packet was changed in peripheral only mode.
 The TX power information block was removed, as the device name was extended to 8 digits.